prywaciarzxd/Netstat-VirusTotal-IP-Reputation-Checker/README.md

 ## How to Use:
 1. Run the `check_connections.py` script.
+2. Optionally, pass individual IP addresses as command-line arguments using the `--ips` flag, separated by spaces or commas.
-2. The script will automatically gather information about active connections and assess the reputation of IP addresses.
+3. The script will automatically gather information about active connections and assess the reputation of IP addresses.
-3. You will receive a report containing information about each connection and its reputation from VirusTotal.
+4. You will receive a report containing information about each connection and its reputation from VirusTotal.

 ## License:
 This project is licensed under the MIT License.
 See the LICENSE file for more information.